 - A 5-day family highlights tour of Jordan – a great one for Eid and long weekends

 - Petra Tours from Amman – ideal for weekenders

 What to pack for Jordan

-For kids, we recommend they wear clothes you don’t mind getting dirty!
-There’s plenty to explore so through in the usual adventure gear like hats, sunscreen and maybe bring along some binoculars, sturdy footwear there will be a lot of walking.
+We recommend kids wear clothes you don’t mind getting dirty!
+There’s plenty to explore, so through in the usual adventure gear like hats, and sunscreen, and maybe bring along some binoculars and sturdy footwear as there will be a lot of walking.

 We have a complete guide on what to wear in Jordan here, including a family packing list to help you on your way!

 Ready to tackle Jordan with your family?

 Undeniably one of the most fascinating and rewarding family experiences you will undertake, we strongly recommend everyone gets Jordan on their family bucket list!

 Jordan Guide Book

 For a first-timer looking to visit Jordan, we can highly recommend you download the Step Into Jordan Guide & Itineraries.